Expedia Group Inc. (EXPE) Shares Down Despite Recent Market Volatility

 EXPE’s Market Performance

-EXPE stock saw a decrease of -1.04% in the past week, with a monthly decline of -9.15% and a quarterly a decrease of 4.00%.
-The volatility ratio for the week is 2.85%, and the volatility levels for the last 30 days are 3.22% for Expedia Group Inc. (EXPE).
-The simple moving average for the last 20 days is -2.74% for EXPE stock, with a simple moving average of 4.66% for the last 200 days.
+The stock of Expedia Group Inc. (EXPE) has seen a -12.48% decrease in the past week, with a -19.29% drop in the past month, and a 1.52% gain in the past quarter.
+The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 3.39% for EXPE.
+The simple moving average for the last 20 days is -11.85% for EXPE stock, with a simple moving average of -7.45% for the last 200 days.

 Analysts’ Opinion of EXPE